Mask Arts Company

 162 pages, 300 photos

 This is the bible of circus technique.
 I work with Hovey and he is one of the world experts in circus.
 He has taught circus technique at NYU for over 40 years.
 Circus Techniques has more than 150 circus stunt techniques, such as acrobatics, balancing, toss juggling (balls, rings, clubs), devil sticks, diabolo, rope spinning, spinning plates, hoop rolling, trapeze, slack rope, tightrope and much more.
 This book is another must for any well-rounded theatre library.
-If you have trouble finding it, email me.
+If you have trouble finding it, email me and I will help you get a copy from Hovey or put you in touch with him.

 Home Page